osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 - Monitor psconfig feeds for changes in mesh participation.
 - Track certificate expiry (`certbot renew --dry-run`) if you rely on Let’s Encrypt.

-### Automatic image updates and safe restarts

-Keep containers current and only restart them when their image actually changes.

-??? info "Auto-update via labels and a systemd timer"

-    1. Add an auto-update label to services in your compose file (both `testpoint` and `certbot` if used):

-        ```yaml
-        services:
-            testpoint:
-                # ...
-                labels:

-                    - io.containers.autoupdate=registry

-            certbot:
-                # ...
-                labels:

-                    - io.containers.autoupdate=registry

-        ```

-        This instructs Podman to check the registry for newer images and restart only if an update is pulled.

-    1. Enable the Podman auto-update timer (runs daily by default):

-        ```bash
-        systemctl enable --now podman-auto-update.timer
-        ```

-    1. Run ad-hoc when desired and preview:

-        ```bash
-        podman auto-update --dry-run
-        podman auto-update
-        ```

-    1. Inspect recent runs:

-        ```bash
-        systemctl list-timers | grep podman-auto-update
-        journalctl -u podman-auto-update --since "1 day ago"
-        ```